mysuperlink/Javascript-concepts/react/README.md

 	React Redux connect() generates an intermediate component: that's why you receive data as this.props, and not as this.state. connect is a curried function, which means it return a function.
 This returned function takes WrappedComponent as input.
-	Connect is a higer order component.
+	Connect is a higher order component.

 Why do react shows a warning like "uncontrolled input of type text to be controlled.
 Input elements should not switch from uncontrolled to controlled (or vice versa)" when input type text value is set?